krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/ExtensionConfiguration.md

 #### File Handling Best Practices

-**Q: How to handle files when receiving them from catalog request responses?**
+#### File Handling Best Practices

-A: When receiving files from catalog request responses, proper handling is essential to ensure consistent processing across workflow steps and external system integrations.
+**Q: How to handle attachments when receiving them from catalog request responses?**

-**When this issue occurs:**
+**A:** When receiving attachments from catalog request responses, proper handling is essential to ensure consistent processing across workflow steps and external system integrations.

-During file iteration in Outlook workflows, files are naturally treated as a list when processed in loops.
-However, when sending a single file to external systems (such as Jira), the backend expects files to be in list format regardless of quantity.
+During file iteration in Krista workflows, attachments are naturally treated as a list when processed in loops.
+However, when iterating over attachments, each attachment is treated as a single file object, while the Krista framework expects a file list object instead of a single file.

-If a single file is passed directly without list wrapping, it gets processed as a JsonObject instead of a JsonArray, causing processing errors.
+To overcome this, we can handle it using the code below.

-This commonly occurs in these scenarios:
+This issue commonly occurs in the following scenarios:

-- Processing files from catalog request responses
+- Processing attachments from catalog request responses
-- Iterating over Outlook files and sending them in loops
+- Iterating over Outlook attachments and sending them in loops
 - Using "Inform a Person" steps with file attachments
 - Integrating with external systems (like Jira)

 **The Solution:**

-This is a platform-level issue affecting file processing across workflow steps.
+This is a platform-level issue affecting attachment processing across workflow steps.
 To resolve it, always wrap single files in a list format before processing.

 **Implementation:**

-Place this JavaScript code in your **Manage Info step** or before **Person Make Request** steps:
+Place this JavaScript code in your Manage Info step:

 ```javascript
 var file = vars.get("current File Attachment");